 Want to get involved?
 Becoming a Friend or a Patron entitles you to free entry, special events and priority booking.

 The Wordsworth Trust has been providing training opportunities for people starting careers in museums, libraries and literature for over 30 years, and has a high reputation across the sector for the standard of training it provides.

-Trainees will receive a unique, all-round experience (five out of seven days a week) of both an historic house and a working museum that receives over 50,000 visitors a year.
+The Traineeship programme is designed to provide a unique, all-round experience in a full time role (five out of seven days a week) of both an historic house and a working museum that receives 50,000 visitors a year.

-The Wordsworth Trust is currently one of three partners in the Cumbria Museum Consortium, an Arts Council-funded three-year initiative.
-For the Wordsworth Trust this has led to a particular emphasis on education, outreach and work with young people.
+The Wordsworth Trust is currently one of three partners in the Cumbria Museum Consortium (CMC), an Arts Council-funded three-year initiative.
+For the Wordsworth Trust, this has led to a particular emphasis on education, outreach and work with young people.

-Please contact Jane Sparkes (email@example.com or 015394 35544) for more information and an application form.
+Please contact Melissa Mitchell, Assistant Curator (email@example.com or 015394 35544) for more information.